 The Minnesota Pregnancy and Parental Leave Act offers similar protections but covers more employees.
 It requires employers with 21 or more employees at at least one site to provide up to 12 weeks of unpaid leave to employees who have been employed at least 12 months and performed work equaling at least one-half the full-time equivalent position during the preceding 12-month period.

 What if I qualify for both FMLA and the Minnesota Parental Leave Act?

 Employees only have a right to 12 weeks of leave, even if they qualify for leave under both FMLA and the Parental Leave Act.

 Is my job protected while I’m on unpaid leave?

 Yes, employees who take unpaid leave under either the FMLA or the Minnesota Pregnancy and Parental Leave Act must be returned to the same or similar position, with the same hours, pay, benefits and seniority as they had prior to the leave.

 Contact Our Minnesota Employment Discrimination Lawyers

-Wanta Thome PLC is committed to protecting the rights of all employees, including those facing employer violations of parental leave laws.
+Wanta Thome is committed to protecting the rights of all employees, including those facing employer violations of parental leave laws.
 If you believe your rights have been violated, contact our employment law attorneys for a free case assessment by clicking here or calling us at 612-252-3570.

 For more on parental leave, pregnancy discrimination and retaliation, please see the following articles: